codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Repo selection GitHub](../screenshots/repo-selection.png)

 search for the repository you want to set up and select it.
+In my case I search for "codefish".

 ![Repo selection GitHub filtered](../screenshots/repo-selection-filtered.png)